AlvaroBernalG/event-worker/readme.md

 const worker = new EventWorker()

 // ...
 ```
+EventWorker reference is injected into the global scope.

 #### Error Handling
-Error handling works the same as you would expect from a promise executed on the same thread:
+Error handling works the same as you would expect from a promise executed in the same thread:

 From main thread (main.js):